slz2003/RFCScope-/Errata_filtering/Result_manual/9805-4/packetizer_raw_output.md

 Revise either the global statement in Section 4 or the MPLS Ping entry in Appendix A to consistently reflect the intended status regarding RAO use.

-**Severity:** Low
-  *Basis:* Although the inconsistency is textual and may not affect current implementation, it can cause confusion among protocol designers regarding the intended deprecation status.

-**Confidence:** High

-**Experts mentioning this issue:**

-- Terminology Expert: Issue-2

 ---